 ?>

-Subsequently, the data for the various variables are entered and the hash calculation function is executed, resulting in the $hash variable of the block to be added to the chain.
+Subsequently, the data for the various variables are entered and the hash calculation function is executed, resulting in the $hash variable of the block intended to be added to the chain.

 Example of a Blockchain in XML Format

 One way to understand how blocks are linked is through a blockchain in XML format.
-In the following table, the basic block tags are observed: <index>, which indicates the block number; <timestamp>, the timestamp of the block's registration; <data>, which contains the transaction data; <document_text>, which contains the text of the document to be registered; <previous_hash>, which is the hash key of the previous block; and <hash>, which contains the hash key of the current block.
+In the following table, the basic block tags are shown: <index>, which indicates the block number; <timestamp>, the timestamp of the block's registration; <data>, which contains the transaction data; <document_text>, which contains the text of the document to be registered; <previous_hash>, which is the hash key of the previous block; and <hash>, which contains the hash key of the current block.

 <blockchain>